 You can see if your site’s domain is already pointing to the correct nameservers by checking its DNS A record.
 Do this to see if your domain has the same IP address as the one provided by your new hosting provider:

 - Access the hPanel and find your host’s IP address on the left sidebar.
 Take note of this.

 - Then, head to Advanced → DNS Zone Editor.

 - Under the Type column, navigate to A and check your domain’s A record value under Content.
 Make sure it has the same value as the IP address given by your web host.

 After changing web hosts, it’s important to conduct some tests to ensure everything is operating properly before publishing your website.

 In this section, we assume that you have completed all the previous steps successfully, and that your site’s domain is pointing to the new web host’s nameservers.

 Now, look around and check that both the front and back-end of your site work seamlessly.
 Doing this also helps to avoid website downtime and identify errors so you can fix them before the site goes live.

 On your hosting dashboard, navigate and explore the different sections to get a feel of your new control panel.
-Ensure that all the settings are configured to your website’s specifications, and maybe even connect your business email while you’re at it.
+Ensure that all the settings are configured to your website’s specifications, and maybe even move your email services to Hostinger while you’re at it.

 From the front-end, browse all of your website’s pages.
 Make sure that all content such as images, text, and videos loads smoothly and correctly.
 Also, check if every feature, like contact forms, works properly.